 a synchronous data signal into slices of 8 bits and sending these 8 bits asynchronously, i.e. packing them with start- and stopbits, according to the RS-232 protocol.

-Interface HardwareThe new RS-232 interface [schematic] is based on a cheap and common PIC16F628 microprocessor.
+Interface HardwareThe RS-232 interface [schematic] [partlist] is based on a cheap and common PIC16F627 or PIC16F628 microprocessor.
 It runs on a frequency of 18.432 MHz.
 This microprocessor has a built-in comparator ('2 level interface') and a hardware UART.
 To convert the output signal to RS232 levels (-10V / +10V), a MAX232 is used.
-A standard RS-232 output is implemented, not a USB port.
-Next to the advantages mentioned earlier, the reason is that USB chips only come in SMD (Surface Mounted Devices).
+A standard RS-232 output is implemented.
 The circuit presented here only uses DIL (dual inline) components, making it easier to assemble the circuit board.
 Further to that, the circuit board is single sided, facilitating DIY production.
-Using two DIP switches, 4 data speeds can be selected.
-Tentatively, the following speeds can be selected:
+Since October 2014, there is also a USB version of this interface available.
+Using two DIP switches, the following bit rates can be selected:

 ![]() ![]() Circuit board design